-Are you waking up fatigued and under the cranky glare of your partner?
-If so, and there’s no easy way to say this, you are probably snoring.
+Are you waking up exhausted and under the cranky glare of your partner?
+If so — and there’s no easy way to say this — you’re probably snoring!

 You may have a higher chance of snoring in pregnancy if you are:

 - Older aged

 - Preeclamptic (up to 75%)

 - Suffering from sleep apnea

 Pregnancy changes your body in many ways.
 Often, these changes are beautiful, while some lead to noisier side effects, such as that not-so-lovely snoring samba rattling from your nose.

 Increased levels of blood swirling around your veins, coupled with water retention and swelling around the neck and within the nasal passages, can lead to snoring.